definery-sc/DeFinery/README.md

 We evaluated our tool on a dataset of 9 smart contracts that include 5 real-world DeFi smart contracts and 4 benchmark smart contracts selected from the [SmartBugs](https://github.com/smartbugs/smartbugs) dataset.
 The analyzed smart contracts are available in the [/contracts](https://github.com/definery-sc/DeFinery/tree/main/contracts) folder.
 The [/raw](https://github.com/definery-sc/DeFinery/tree/main/contracts/eval) folder contains adapted source code of the analyzed smart contracts, while [/eval](https://github.com/definery-sc/DeFinery/tree/main/contracts/eval) contains files that were symbolically analyzed, i.e., they include analyzed smart contract code, the Main contract encoding the harness function for symbolic analysis, and supplementary code (e.g., User smart contracts).

-[/raw_results](https://github.com/definery-sc/DeFinery/tree/main/raw_results) reports raw experimental data for running our tool on our experimental dataset.
+[/raw_results](https://github.com/definery-sc/DeFinery/tree/main/raw_results) reports raw experimental data for running our tool on our dataset.
 On average, it tool **DeFinery** 53 seconds to analyze and fix a smart contract.
 We provide more detailed statistics on our [website](https://sites.google.com/view/ase2022-definery/).

 ## Quick Start